corewall/corelyzer/README.md

 **NOTE**: Corelyzer is known to crash when launched on Ubuntu virtual machines with kernel version 5.4+.
 This can be resolved by disabling hardware acceleration in the VM.

-No pre-built SceneGraph library is provided on Linux.
+No pre-built Scenegraph library is provided on Linux.
 To build, follow the instructions in [scenegraph/README.md](https://github.com/corewall/corelyzer/tree/master/scenegraph).

-Once SceneGraph is built, build Corelyzer with:
+Once Scenegraph is built, build Corelyzer with:

     ./gradlew clean packageLinux

-This will build Java components and copy SceneGraph and other required resources to `working_dir`.
+This will build Java components and copy Scenegraph and other required resources to `working_dir`.

 To run Corelyzer: